-- A school employee must use the SEBB My Account online enrollment system or submit the required form(s) to their SEBB organization. - A continuation coverage subscriber submits the required form(s) to the SEBB Program.
+- A school employee must use the SEBB My Account online enrollment system or Benefits 24/7 (once available) or submit the required form(s) to their SEBB organization or employer group. - Any other subscriber must use Benefits 24/7 (once available) or submit the required form(s) to the SEBB Program.

-If the subscriber fails to request enrollment or health plan coverage changes as directed by the NMSN, the SEBB organization or the SEBB Program may make enrollment or health plan coverage changes according to "Changes to health plan coverage or enrollment are allowed as directed by the NMSN," below, upon request of:
+If the subscriber fails to request enrollment or health plan coverage changes as directed by the NMSN, the SEBB organization, the employer group, or the SEBB Program may make enrollment or health plan coverage changes according to "Changes to health plan coverage or enrollment are allowed as directed by the NMSN," below, upon request of: